ErykDarnowski/ErykDarnowski/README.md

 ## 🛠 Working on

 - A React Native app to make running small to medium businesses easier!
+- A couple *top secret* side projects 😎
+- My portfolio website
+- Writing articles
-- Getting a job 😅
+- **Getting a job 😅**

 ## 📚 Learning